PatrickMaiyer/Portapack_Wiki/Recon.md

 ![Recon App Menu Entry](https://www.nilorea.net/wp-content/uploads/2022/10/MainScreen.png)

 # Introduction
-A scan is when using a defined list

-A search is when using one or many ranges of frequencies with step.

 The Recon app is full rework of the Scanner app, offering different possibilities and customisations.